bryanmccarthy/Enterprise-App-Dev/lab2/README.md

 TODO

-[x] Node.js Server containing a directory with country object files [] React Frontend (using Axios) displaying content and information from the server
+[x] Node.js Server containing a directory with country object files [x] React Frontend (using Axios) displaying content and information from the server
-    [] Paragraphs explaining purpose of application
+    [x] Paragraphs explaining purpose of application
-    [] Displaying the country information in a table [] Buttons to modify page elements
+    [x] Displaying the country information in a table [x] table pagination & button to toggle
+    [x] Buttons to modify page elements
-    [] Change color of table cell when selected
+    [x] Change color of table cell when selected